 Planning a trip?
 Here's where to stay in Venice to live like a local and enjoy your stay to the fullest.

 A bucket list destination for many, Venice has it all: food, art, scenery.
 The “Bride of the Sea” lures millions of visitors every year; few, however, know how to unravel the city’s mysteries.
-Read on to find out Plum Guide’s top recommendations on where to stay to get the best out of your trip.
+Read on to find out Plum Guide’s expert recommendations on where to stay in Venice.

 A city built on water, Venice is a beauty for the world to see.
 As soon as you step outside the train station or just off the bus in Piazzale Roma, the atmosphere changes.
 You have now left behind your frenetic life to experience a city with no cars, just long walks and scenic ferry rides.

 Although Venice is the perfect background to a love story where you’re swept off your feet by a charming Italian, don’t be fooled by its reputation of “city of love”.
 Quoting one of the city’s most prestigious residents, Peggy Guggenheim: “It is always assumed that Venice is the ideal place for a honeymoon.
 This is a grave error.
 To live in Venice or even to visit it means that you fall in love with the city itself.
 There is nothing left over in your heart for anyone else.”

 Prepare yourselves for abundant wine, quirky bookshops, grand museums, and terraces with breathtaking views.
 Whether visiting for a few days or a whole week (maybe more, why not?) here's

 where to get your heart stolen where to stay in Venice.

 Such a city deserves to be experienced authentically, local life included.
 Follow us as we lead you through the best areas to stay in Venice and make your vacation unforgettable.